 This camera is the big brother of the NCTV205I and NCTV2A.
 This camera can output video at 8MP, or 4K quality!
 It also has a built in microphone.

 This is the odd one out of the bunch.
 Its distinctive shape is due to the camera being fully waterproof; ideal for mounting outside in any kind of weather.
+These have been released as black and green versions.

 You can identify these cameras from the distinctive small size and the small antenna.
 There is only one jack on the camera to allow for power to be supplied, because it sends the wireless signal to the silver receiver box.